ysapenov/ysapenov/readme.md

 - 🌱 Learning: AI and Machine Learning
 - 📫 Contact: **ysapenov@gmail.com**

-### 💼 Professional Experience

-5+ years of working with data, model and transform it into actionable insights.
-My expertise lies in:

-- Data Analytics and Visualization
-- Business Intelligence
-- Power BI Development
-- SQL and Database Management
-- Machine Learning and AI

 ### 📊 Skills & Tools at a Glance

 | Skill         | Level |